ncsa/Delta_doc/docs/source/user_guide/prog_env.rst

 HIP/ROCm (AMD MI100)
 -------------------------

+Note: If using hipcc on the login nodes, add "--offload-arch=gfx908" to the flags to match the gpu on the MI100 node.

 To access the development environment for the gpuMI100x8 partition, start a job on the node with ``srun`` or sbatch.

 Next, set your PATH to prefix /opt/rocm/bin where the HIP and ROCm tools are installed.